Blackberry Strawberry Banana Smoothie Bowls

-But I don’t run enough right now to be eating that on a regular basis.
-So this one – this blackberry strawberry banana smoothie bowl – is relatively guilt free.
+But I don’t run enough right now to be regularly eating that.
+So this one – this strawberry blackberry banana smoothie bowl – is relatively guilt free.

-The base of this blackberry strawberry banana smoothie bowl is frozen fruit and a thick yogurt of your choice.
+The base of this mixed berry smoothie bowl is frozen fruit and a thick yogurt of your choice.
 This is one the few recipes where frozen fruit works as well if not better than fresh fruit.